 Gloves have been around since the time of antiquity and were once called “the clothing of the hands.”
-One writer described gloves of the 1800s as “an object of luxury, elegance, and refinement,” but gloves were worn for many other reasons than fashion.
-Besides being used for fashion, they were also worn for comfort or protection from the elements and for recreational reasons, such as when driving, skating, or playing croquet.
+One writer described gloves of the 1800s as “an object of luxury, elegance, and refinement,” and there were even etiquette rules associated with them.
+However, gloves were worn for many other reasons than as fashion statements.
+They were also worn for practical reasons such as comfort or protection from the elements and for recreational reasons, such as when driving, skating, or playing croquet.
 One source noted that new styles of gloves were appearing every year with elastic wristbands being one of the latest fashions of the early 1850s.
 Gloves also came in variety of colors and were produced from a variety of materials that ranged from beaver, calf, or lambskin to cotton, worsted, or silk.

-Leather gloves were particularly popular throughout the 1800s.
 Most leather gloves came in a variety of colors, with some being washable and others not.
 Leather gloves were also versatile with some were worn for dress, others for daily wear, and still others for manual labor or for recreational purposes.
 Additionally, leather gloves were sometimes lined with fleece or fur and cuffed with fur.
-A list of the leather gloves and their characteristics follows:
+A list of the types of gloves in leather and their characteristics follow:

 - Beaver gloves were a cheap leather glove that came in numerous colors.
 These gloves could not be washed and most beaver gloves sold in England were manufactured in Hereford, a cathedral city and civil parish that lies on the River Wye and is approximately 16 miles (26 km) east of the border from Wales.